forestgrape/coronavirus/index.md

 ### adaption of the immune system
 The entire immune system adapts the way and strength of protection provided at each location in the body.
 The immune adaption depends both on the personal history of exposure to pathogens and the one, ones the anchestors have been exposed to (genetic adaption)
-* personal history of exposure to antigens experienced to be harmful: E.g. antigens similar the Sars-Cov-2 yields cells capable of producing targeted antibodies
+* lifetime adaption: personal history of exposure to antigens experienced to be harmful: E.g. antigens similar the Sars-Cov-2 yields cells capable of producing targeted antibodies
-* personal and ancestral exposures yields the overall adaption of both the innate and adaptable immune system
+* generation adaption: personal and ancestral exposures yields the overall adaption of both the innate and adaptable immune system